 Throughout the course you will develop a portfolio of work that demonstrates the skills and knowledge you have acquired during the course.
 You will also be completing daily reflections on your learning and reading that will be included in your portfolio.
-Complete details of what should be in the portfolio will be provided by your facilitator.
+Complete details concerning what should be in the portfolio will be provided by your facilitator during Class 1.